28 June 2013

-This final phase is partly funded through a capital allocation of £2.5 million that was approved in Medium Term Financial Plan for 2013 - 2015 and other funds were identified for Youth Service investment in facilities.
+Phase one and two were funded from existing JPH budget.
+The third phase is being funded through a capital funding allocation of £2.5 million which was approved in Medium Term Financial Plan for 2013-2015.

-Education Sport and Culture Minister Deputy Patrick Ryan said “This is an important project for the Youth Service and will play a major part in ensuring it can meet the needs of Jersey’s young people in future.
-It is an exciting and much-needed development and I look forward to seeing it come to fruition.”
+Education Sport and Culture, Minister Deputy Patrick Ryan, said “This is an important project for the Youth Service and will play a major part in ensuring it can meet the needs of Jersey’s young people in future.
+It is an exciting development and I look forward to seeing it come to fruition.”